The Ultimate Guide to Building a Coding Portfolio

 Coding portfolios are online resumes for coding professionals that also contain examples of coding projects.
 Some professionals create personal websites to house their portfolios and demonstrate their coding ability to employers.
 Others use coding sites like GitHub to house their portfolio, taking advantage of the built-in network of employers who also use the site.

-Coding portfolios contain relevant information for employers, including formal education, certifications, and past work experience.
-Many coders also include screenshots and links to previous coding projects.
+Coding portfolios contain relevant information for employers, including your formal education, professional certifications, and past work experience.
+You can also include screenshots and links to previous coding projects.
 Some coders add testimonials from former employers, co-workers, and professors about their work ethic and ability.

 Why Do You Need a Coding Portfolio?

-Portfolios demonstrate how candidates think and how well they can code.
-Coding portfolios also provide insight into a coder's creativity and attention to detail.
+Portfolios demonstrate how you think and how well you can code.
+Coding portfolios also provide insight into your creativity and attention to detail.

 Coding employers want to see current work in a coding portfolio.
-Coders should frequently update their portfolios to demonstrate their passion for coding and their work ethic.
-Including multiple projects can also help coders showcase their ability to solve a variety of problems and work with different tools and coding languages.
+You should frequently update your portfolio to demonstrate your passion for coding and your work ethic.
+Including multiple projects can also help you showcase your ability to solve various problems and work with different tools and coding languages.

 What Should You Include in a Coding Portfolio?